Hamid-R1/project/project-08-V3/tmp-route53.md

-# Load balancer HTTPS Setup with Route53 and Certificate Manager
+## Project-3: Load balancer HTTPS Setup with Certificate Manager and Route53

-### How to HTTPS Setup with Route53 and Certificate Manager & HTTP redirect to HTTPS in ELB
+- Here we will set up Load Balancer for HTTPS traffic with AWS Certificate Manager, and Route53
-- Here we will set up Load Balancer for HTTPS traffic with AWS Certificate Manager, and Route 53, We will also learn how to redirect HTTP traffic to HTTPS.
+- We will also learn how to redirect HTTP traffic to HTTPS.

 ### AWS services for this demo